Bigbrazilfr/sentinel_2_tif/README.md

 ## Features

 - Access Sentinel-2 L2A imagery via Planetary Computer
+- Create minimum bounding rectangles (MBRs) from coordinates, a DataFrame, or a dictionary
-- Automatically generate bounding box buffers in kilometers
+- Generate bounding box buffers in kilometers
-- Create symmetric time windows around an event date
+- Create symmetrical time windows around an event date
+- Develop scene search grids with bounding box and time window combinations
 - Composite scenes using `median` or `mean`
 - Save georeferenced `.tif` outputs with full metadata
 - Designed for both notebook and production workflows